 1. You probably don’t need to buy extra insurance…except when you do.

-Most other countries also require rental companies to pay for liability insurance, but there are exceptions–such as Mexico.
-And there, I learned, some companies (such as Hertz) carry the insurance, while others don’t.
-But all of them will cheerfully try to sell you on extra coverage–so you need to read the fine print.
+As for other countries, most also require rental companies to pay for liability insurance, but there are exceptions–such as Mexico.
+And there, I learned, some companies (such as Hertz) carry the insurance themselves, while others don’t, and pass the fee on to you.
+But even if they provide primary liability themselves, they will cheerfully try to sell supplemental coverage–so you need to read the fine print.
 See here (point #6) for more.

 2. Start your search wide.

 Run a quick search at Kayak.com to get an idea of the range of rates for the trip you want.
 Target the lowest prices from the international chains (Hertz, Avis, etc).

 Avoid Enterprise where possible.
 They nickel-and-dime to a sometimes excruciating degree, in my experience.
 Although in smaller cities, they are sometimes the only option, and can be perfectly great.

 Whatever company you’re considering renting from, join their frequent-renters club.
 It comes with automatic 10-15% discounts.

 You can also set up preferences for airline discounts (below), and also request not to be given the insurance hard sell when you pick up your car.

 Most airlines–and Amtrak–offer significant discounts at car rental companies.
 For this, you have to book through the airline’s engine or get a code to punch in at the car-rental website.
 (For both, go to the frequent-flier part of the website, look under ‘earn miles’ then ‘car rentals.’)

 Try a few different ones–they vary a lot depending on the time of year and where you’re renting.
 (It’s easier to just try the search with the code/engine, rather than parsing the fine print and deciding whether the rules apply.)